 Transportation Demand Management

-Bellevue's various TDM activities focus on employers, employees, property managers, residents and visitors.
-The benefits to the community include maximizing the efficiency of our existing infrastructure and limiting the impacts of traffic on Bellevue neighborhoods.
-In addition, reducing trips limits pollution to the air and water and supports the city’s commitment to reduce greenhouse gas emissions.
+Transportation Demand Management promotes carpooling, vanpooling, transit, walking, biking, teleworking and flexible work hours.
+TDM activities focus on employers, employees, property managers, residents and visitors.
+The benefits to the community include maximizing the efficiency of existing transportation system and limiting the impacts of traffic on Bellevue neighborhoods.
+Reducing trips also reduces air and water pollution.